Thin homotopy and the holonomy approach to gauge theories: Results

 Define a new thin homotopy $\eta':[0,1]^{2}\rightarrow M$ by first considering restrictions and reparametrizations along each $[0,s_{t_{0}}]$ for each $t_{0}\in[0,1]\setminus I_{\gamma}$.
 By the piecewise-smoothness of $\eta$, the extension of $\eta'$ to each $t_{0}\in I_{\gamma}$ given by $\eta'(\cdot,t_{0})=p$ would be continuous and piecewise-smooth, and piecewise-analytic when $\eta$ is so.
 By construction $\eta'$ is a thin homotopy between $\gamma$ and the trivial loop such that $I_{\gamma'^{s}}=I_{\gamma}$ $\forall\; s\in[0,1)$, and which is piecewise-smooth, or piecewise-analytic when $\eta$ is so. \end{proof}

 The complexity of a thin based loop $\gamma\in\Omega^{\text{ps}}(M,p)$ is encoded in the sets $I_{\gamma}$ and $J_{\gamma}$.
-The general structure of $I_{\gamma}$ and $J_{\gamma}$ is considerably simpler along the subspace $\Omega^{\text{pa}}(M,p)$ of piecewise-analytic based loops, as it is illustrated in the subsequent theorem and its corollary (cf. \cite{AL93}).
-Such results illustrate the fundamental difference between analyticity and smoothness of based loops with respect to thin homotopy.
+The general structure of $I_{\gamma}$ and $J_{\gamma}$ is considerably simpler along the subspace $\Omega^{\text{pa}}(M,p)$ of piecewise-analytic based loops, as illustrated in the subsequent theorem and its corollary (cf. \cite{AL93}).
+These results illustrate the fundamental difference between analyticity and smoothness of based loops with respect to thin homotopy.